kunal261993/ShoeStoreInventory/README.md

 ## **Project Overview**

+In this project I have created an app where you can add shoe details and view them on the shoe listing screen.
+This app basically demonstrates the use of navigation components, data binding, viewmodel , livedata and MVVM.
 This project consists of five screens :

 * Login screen: Email and password fields and labels plus create and login buttons